Plant propagation is the process of reproducing or creating a new plant or

 examples of these are dandelions and poplar trees.
 Other plants use animals

 to help spread their seeds in a wide area.
-Berries for example, pass though
+Berries for example, pass through

 the digestive system of birds, and are deposited long distances away.
 Other

-seeds are contained in burrs that attach themselves to an animals fur, and
+seeds are contained in burrs that attach themselves to an animals fur.
+The

-are carried for miles before being cast off by their unsuspecting transportation.
+burrs can be carried for miles, before being cast off by their unsuspecting

-The number of seeds produced is usually proportional to the seeds survival
+transportation.
+The number of seeds produced is usually proportional to the

 Seeds are generally easy to collect and store away for next year.
 In

 todays world of mass production, only a few varieties of a species

 are readily available in seed stores, online, and in catalogs.
 Heirloom seed